-There is no on-off switch.
-We recommend that you plug the power cable into the power source after the keypad controller is attached to the GTOCP3.
+There is no on-off switch on the GTOCP3, although on-off switches are found on most power supplies.
+We recommend that you connect all of your cables to the GTOCP3 Servo Control Box before applying power, whether from a power supply or from a battery.
 To turn the unit off, simply disconnect the power cable.